alizzycraft/TWILA/README.md

 # TWILA - That's What I'm Looking At

-A client-side block identification overlay mod for the Tapestry platform.
+A client-side block and entity identification overlay mod for the Tapestry platform.

 ## Overview

-TWILA provides real-time identification of blocks under your reticle using client-side raycasting.
-Built entirely on Tapestry TypeScript-first modding framework, which provides explicit lifecycle management and safe API boundaries.
+TWILA provides real-time identification of blocks and entities under your reticle using client-side raycasting.
+Built entirely on Tapestry's TypeScript-first modding framework with safe API boundaries and explicit lifecycle management.

 ## Features

-- **Real-time Block Identification**: Shows block names instantly as you look at them
+- **Real-time Target Identification**: Shows block and entity names instantly as you look at them
+- **Entity Support**: Detects both blocks and entities with position tracking
 - **Client-side Only**: Zero server dependency, works in single-player and multiplayer
-- **Performance Optimized**: Game tick-based raycasting with automatic throttling
+- **Performance Optimized**: Game tick-based raycasting with smart miss tracking
-- **Clean UI**: Minimal overlay with monospace font and smooth fade transitions
+- **Clean UI**: Minimal text overlay at top-center of screen
-- **Tapestry Integration**: Built on Tapestry's explicit lifecycle and type-safe APIs
+- **Robust Error Handling**: Comprehensive diagnostics and graceful degradation
+- **Debug Mode**: Enhanced logging and test overlays for troubleshooting

 ## Architecture